Lake George Winter CarnivalCheck it out

 The Adirondack Thunder play their home games in Cool Insuring Arena, a 4,774 seat multi-purpose arena in downtown Glens Falls.
 It sits amid the busy restaurant and shop section of the growing city.
 On nights when the Thunder are playing at home, downtown Glens Falls is buzzing with fans grabbing pregame meals at local restaurants or sipping on cold craft beers at one of three Glens Falls breweries.

-On a rainy Tuesday evening, my girlfriend, a few buddies, and I drove to Cool Insuring Arena to catch some Adirondack Thunder action.
+On a rainy Tuesday evening, I gather a group of hockey nuts and drove to Cool Insuring Arena to catch some Adirondack Thunder action.
 The Thunder were hosting the Greenville Swamp Rabbits, an aptly named team around Halloween.
 However, downtown Glens Falls was far from scary.
 The sidewalks were crowded with Thunder fans scampering out of the rain and into the welcoming doors of Cool Insuring Arena.

 Our seats were in section F, about halfway up.
-Section F is at the north side of the rink, right behind the goaltender and protected by thin, black netting.
-The Thunder goalie, Nick Riopel, would be behind that net for the first and third periods.
+Section F is at the west side of the rink, right behind the goaltender and protected by thin, black netting.
+The Thunder goalie would guard that net for the first and third periods.
 I was worried about watching the game through the netting, but after a while, I barely noticed it was there.
 It doesn't affect how you watch the action, and the added safety the netting provides is worth it.